Continually Updated Clinical Reference

 PSG is used to evaluate abnormalities of sleep and/or wakefulness and other physiologic disorders that have an impact on or are related to sleep and/or wakefulness.

-Assessment of sleep stages requires 3 studies: electroencephalography (EEG), electrooculography (EOG), and surface electromyography (EMG).
+Assessment of sleep stages requires simultaneous monitoring of three physiological activities: electroencephalography (EEG), electrooculography (EOG), and surface electromyography (EMG).

-One EEG channel (central channel with an ear reference provides the best amplitude) is used to monitor sleep stage.
-However, most laboratories use 2 central channels and 2 occipital channels, with ear references as an adjunct to help identify sleep latency and arousals.
-A 10- to 20-electrode placement system is used to determine the location of these channels.
+At least one EEG channel (central channel with an ear reference provides the best amplitude) is needed to monitor sleep stage.
+However, most laboratories use two central channels and two occipital channels, with ear references as adjuncts to help identify sleep latency and arousals.
+The 10- to 20-electrode placement system is used to determine the location of these channels.
 Additional EEG channels can be used, particularly in patients with epilepsy (ie, a full 10-20 montage).

 Two EOG channels are used to monitor both horizontal and vertical eye movements.
 Electrodes are placed at the right and left outer canthi, one above and one below the horizontal eye axis.
-The electrodes pick up the inherent voltage within the eye; the cornea has a positive charge and the retina has a negative charge.
+The electrodes pick up eye movements by tracking movement of the dipole spanning the eye; the cornea has a positive charge and the retina has a negative charge.
 Evaluation of the eye movements is necessary for 2 reasons.
 First is for documentation of the onset of rapid eye movement (REM) sleep, and second is to note the presence of slow-rolling eye movements that usually accompany the onset of sleep.

 One EMG channel (usually chin or mentalis and/or submentalis) is used to record atonia during REM sleep or lack of atonia in patients with REM-related parasomnias.
 To assess bruxism, the EMG electrodes can be placed over the masseter.
 The EMG recording from other muscle groups is assessed for other sleep disorders.
 For example, the anterior tibialis EMG is helpful for assessing periodic limb movements during sleep and the intercostal EMG is used as adjunctive help for determining effort during respiratory events.